Rotaerk/haskellTutorial/Chapter1.md

 the `->`, and this scope is *per* function application.

 To apply a function, you simply put the argument after the function separated by whitespace.
-However, function syntax is greedy and assumes that everything after the `->` is part of its result expression, so `\x -> x + x 5` will not work.
-To resolve this you can wrap the function in parentheses:
+However, lambda syntax is greedy and assumes that all the symbols after the `->` are part of it, so `\x -> x + x 5` will not work.
+To resolve this you can wrap the lambda in parentheses:

 `(\x -> x + x) 5`

-This function application is an expression that creates a temporary context where `x` is bound to `5` and then evaluates to `x + x`.
+This function application is an expression that temporarily brings `x = 5` into scope and then evaluates `x + x`.
 In other words, it is equivalent to the following:

 `let x = 5 in x + x`